svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 The `next_token` function extracts a token from the stream if one is available.
 If the end of the stream is reached a `TOKENIZER_END` token is returned.

-Between tokens one whitespace may be required, but there is never any requirement for more than one whitespace between tokens.
+Between tokens, one whitespace may be required but there is never any requirement for more than one whitespace between tokens.
 So, before trying to fetch the next token all heading whitespace on the stream is read out and discarded.
 Comments in the source is also treated just like whitespace.

-The each of the tokenizer functions (the *try to tokenize* functions) are applied one after the other in order of kind and size of token they match.
+Then each of the tokenizer functions (the *try to tokenize* functions) are applied one after the other in order of kind and size of token they match.
 The first of these to return a value larger than 0 signals what token was available and `next_token` returns.

 The order, from larger to smaller tokens, is important in the cases where different tokens have the same valid initial sub-string.
 In